YosysHQ/picorv32/README.md

 call to the interrupt handler needs to service more than one IRQ when more than one bit is set in `q1`.

+When support for compressed instructions is enabled, then the LSB of q0 is set when the interrupted instruction is a compressed instruction.
+This can be used if the IRQ handler wants to decode the interrupted instruction.

 Registers `q2` and `q3` are uninitialized and can be used as temporary storage when saving/restoring register values in the IRQ handler.